 - Kerala-specific GK: state geography, history, culture, governance

-- Indian Constitution: Preamble, Fundamental Rights, Fundamental Duties, Directive Principles
+- Indian Constitution: Preamble, Fundamental Rights, Fundamental Duties, Directive Principles, important articles

-- Structure of Indian Judiciary: Supreme Court, High Courts, lower courts
+- Structure of Indian Judiciary: Supreme Court, High Courts, lower courts, tribunals

 - Current legal affairs: recent judgments, new legislation, legal controversies

-- Awareness of major Acts: RTI Act, Consumer Protection Act, IT Act, basic IPC concepts
+- Major Acts: RTI Act, Consumer Protection Act, IT Act, POCSO, basic IPC/BNS concepts

 - International legal awareness: UN, ICJ, major treaties